Date of birth

 Smallwood was recalled by Rotherham in January 2017, with Scunthorpe in the automatic promotion positons, and featured regularly for the Millers during the second half of last season.

-He leaves the New York Stadium having made a total of 133 appearances for the South Yorkshire club and is now looking forward to a new chapter in his career here at Ewood Park.
+He left the New York Stadium having made a total of 133 appearances for the South Yorkshire club and made an instant impact in his first season at Ewood Park.